Articles tagged with: Cashflow Model

 By “simple” I mean really simple.

-It takes about 10 minutes to plug the numbers into my template to get quick results.
+It takes about 10 minutes to plug the numbers into my template to get fast results.
 The image below is an example of the simple model that I use, but anyone can build one for themselves.

 Screenshot of Simple Economic Model

-The 1D model simply relies on life of mine (“LOM”) totals to estimate the total revenue, total operating cost, and total profit.
+The 1D model simply relies simple on life of mine (“LOM”) totals to estimate the total revenue, total operating cost, and total profit.
 This determines how much capital expenditure the project can tolerate.

 Next that revenue per tonne is multiplied by the total ore tonnage to arrive at the total revenue over the life of mine.